Felix1kk/Major_MedMRI_AI/README.md

 # MedMRI AI 🧠💡 - A Multimodal Mri Scan Analysis and Reporting System Using Generative AI and AI Agents

-A powerful Streamlit web application that analyzes MRI images using Google's Gemini multimodal model, highlights abnormal regions, generates detailed medical reports, and enables secure access and sharing.
+A powerful Streamlit web application that analyzes MRI images using Google's Gemini multimodal model, highlights abnormal regions, generates detailed medical reports with the inclusion of AI Agents, and enables secure access and sharing.

 ---